 In some cases, a specialist doctor might need to check that the symptoms are not due to a serious eye disease or stroke.

-Some people who have visual disturbances might have hemianopia.
+Some people who have visual disturbances might have hemianopia or hemianopsia.
 Hemianopia is the loss of vision in half the visual field, which will occur on the same side of both eyes.
-It often develops as a result of stroke and traumatic brain injuries.
+It

-The medication that a doctor prescribes to treat retinal migraines may depend on a person’s age and how frequently they have a retinal migraine.
+The medication a doctor prescribes to treat retinal migraine may depend on a person’s age and how frequently they experience retinal migraine.

-The American Migraine Foundation note that if the attacks are not frequent, the treatment will be the same as for other types of migraine.
+The American Migraine Foundation notes that if the attacks are not frequent, the treatment will be the same as for other types of migraine.

-A doctor will not prescribe triptans and ergotamines for a retinal migraine, although people use these to treat or prevent other types of migraine.
+A doctor will not prescribe triptans and ergotamines for a retinal migraine, although they may prescribe these to treat or help prevent other types of migraine.

-- using beta-blockers to relax blood vessels in the brain
+- beta-blockers to relax blood vessels in the brain

 - quitting smoking